 Males and females of social species develop strong bonds during courtship motivating them to care for their progeny, so they increase the probability of the survival of 50% of their genes.

 Social animals develop bonds by living together and having to fend for survival day after day.
-Grooming, playing, mutual feeding, all have a relevant role in bonding.
+Grooming, playing, reciprocal feeding, all have a relevant role in bonding.
 Intense experiences do too.
 Between adults, surviving moments of danger together is strongly bonding.